-Women in the EU make up about half of the population and the electorate, yet women continue to be under-represented in high-level positions, whether in elected office, the civil service, corporate boardrooms or academia.
+Women in the EU make up about half of the population and the electorate, yet women continue to be underrepresented in high-level positions, whether in elected office, the civil service, corporate boardrooms or academia.
 In politics, gender-balanced participation is an important condition for effective democracy and good governance, and it contributes to citizens' trust in democratic institutions.
 Gender balance in management and leadership functions can boost innovation, competitiveness and productivity, and contribute to the prosperity of the EU.

 The EU has come only halfway towards gender equality in key decision-making positions in major political, economic and social institutions.
 Reasons for the persistent under-representation and participation of women are broad and multifaceted.
 Root causes include traditional gender roles and stereotypes, unequal sharing of household and care responsibilities, as well as political and working cultures favouring long working hours that clash with care responsibilities traditionally assigned to women.
-Movements such as #MeToo have provided further evidence of the extent to which women are subject to gender-based harassment and bullying in the workplace, with the emergence of online violence as an increasing concern.
+Movements such as #MeToo have provided further evidence of the extent to which women are subject to gender-based harassment and bullying in the workplace, with the emergence of on-line violence as an increasing concern168.
 These factors discourage and limit women's participation in politics and public life, and ultimately hinder gender equality in decision-making.
-Women's abduction; and 65 % had been subjected to sexist remarks.
-Only 28 % had a procedure for settling complaints.